Frequently Answered Questions

 2. Where are Tiny toes ballet class held?

 The classes are held in church halls and dance studios.
-The full address and map location of your class is displayed on each class location page and also on your booking confirmation email.
+The full address and map location of your class are displayed on each class location page and also on your booking confirmation email.

 3. How do I find my nearest Tiny toes ballet class?